incubyte/incubyte.github.io/content/blog/standup.md

 Don't make your standups boring.

-Standup is a practice, and its effectiveness must be questioned, and ways of improving must be part of retro discussions.
+Standup is a practice; its effectiveness must be questioned, and ways of improving must be part of retro discussions.

 ### Honorary addition